jspindrift/blackbox_password_manager/README.md

 Note: icons provided by icons8.com

-If you are a Flutter developer, I am basically taking the keys to a GT-R sports car, starting it, and telling you to hop in and floor it. 😃
+If you are a Flutter developer, I am basically taking the keys to a GT-R sports car, starting it, and telling you to hop in and floor it. 😃...But you should learn manual first.

 ## About Blackbox Password Manager